Make sure you know 2 simple steps to save a life with hands-only CPR

 - push hard and fast in the center of the person’s chest

 That’s it.
 No mouth-to-mouth.

 You’ve probably heard these new guidelines for hands-only CPR by now.
 But we wanted to remind you because thousands of people have sudden cardiac arrest each day – in parks, at home, at work.

 The sad part is that most of those people die because they don’t get CPR right away from someone nearby.
 Chance of survival is nearly zero if no one steps in quickly.

 Your fast action can help.
 Don’t hesitate to try.

-Now lawmakers plan to require Ohio teens to learn hands-only CPR at public high schools under a bill they recently sent to the governor.
-Doctors from The Ohio State University Wexner Medical Center pushed for the proposal.
+Now lawmakers are requiring Ohio teens to learn hands-only CPR at public high schools.
+Doctors from The Ohio State University Wexner Medical Center pushed for the plan.